Ultra-high quality two-dimensional electron systems

 As shown in Fig. 1(a), we built an MBE chamber to verify this hypothesis.
 Our design includes conventional MBE chamber components such as a load-lock chamber and a liquid N$_2$ shroud, as well as three auxiliary cryo-cooled ($\sim17$ K) cold plates that augment four large (3000 $l$/s) cryopumps to achieve extreme levels of vacuum during sample growth.
 The cold plates are made of Cu to maximize cooling power and are coated with Ni to prevent possible corrosion when exposed to As and Ga that are ubiquitously present in the growth chamber.
 It is difficult to quantitatively assess how much the base pressure improved in our growth chamber with the cold plates operating because the ion extractor gauges installed in the chamber cannot reliably measure pressures below $P\sim2-3\times10^{-12}$ Torr, and the base pressure already reaches this range even when only the four cryopumps are pumping on the chamber.
 However, when the cold plates are turned on, the mass spectrometer data shows a factor of 10 improvement in the partial pressures of N$_2$ and O$_2$ species and a factor of 2.5 improvement in the partial pressures of H$_2$O-related species.
+The mass spectrometer data, as well as more details concerning the cold plates can be found in Section I of the Supplementary Information.

-Previously, we devised a scheme to systematically evaluate the cleanliness of the growth environment during the MBE of GaAs/AlGaAs heterostructures \cite{Al}.
+As previously demonstrated, it is possible to systematically evaluate the cleanliness of the growth environment during the MBE of GaAs/AlGaAs heterostructures \cite{Al}.
 A brief summary of the concept is to use the mobility of a GaAs 2DES with the sample structure shown in Fig. 1(b) as a very sensitive probe to gauge impurity accumulation during growth.
 This method utilizes the fact that impurities surface-segregate on the growth front of the back AlGaAs layer and deposit at the AlGaAs/GaAs interface when the growing layer is changed from AlGaAs to GaAs.
 For a given back AlGaAs layer thickness, the mobility is lower when the growth environment is worse.
 The strength of this procedure is that the back AlGaAs layer thickness ($d$) can be made extremely large to detect even the most minute amounts of impurities incorporated in the crystal during the growth process.